freifunk-berlin/bbb-configs/DEVELOPER.md

 ### model_files

-These files define how bbb-configs needs to handle different hardware models.
-This example shows a WDR4900:
+These files define how bbb-configs needs to handle different hardware models:

 ```yml
 ---